Why not exercise tomorrow by walking in Venice?

 Place one of our treadmill virtual walks into your DVD player and step on to your treadmill, Nordic Track, exercise bike, elliptical, or stair stepper.

-To your left is a canal in Venice, to your right is St. Mark's Square, and straight ahead is a thousand years of history and art!
+To your left is a canal in Venice, to your right is St. Mark's Square, and straight ahead is a thousand years of history and beauty!
 Our Treadmill Virtual Walk DVDs are the perfect way to experience some of the most beautiful cities in Europe while exercising, losing weight, and getting fit on your treadmill, airdyne, elliptical, or stair stepper.

 Exercising has never been easier or more enjoyable!

 You'll walk along the Via Veneto in Rome, follow a narrowboat path in London's Little Venice, explore the English Countryside in Kent, or take a stroll at dusk on the island of Murano.
-These Virtual Walk DVDs are the perfect way to get your workout for the day while having fun!
+These Virtual Walk DVDs are the perfect way to get your low impact workout for the day while having fun!

 Customers tell us that our Treadmill Virtual Walk DVDs help motivate them to use their exercise equipment and get their daily exercise, burn calories, lose weight, and stay physically fit!
 And our DVDs will work with almost any exercise or fitness equipment, such as treadmills, ellipticals, stair steppers, Nordic Tracks, and exercise bikes.
+Please take a moment to ready the enthusiastic comments from our customers by clicking here.

 Our Treadmill Virtual Walk DVDs truly make exercising fun! and make the perfect gift for family and friends.